Table of Contents

-Traditional leadership development mainly focusses on our left-brain.
+Traditional leadership development programs mainly focus on our left-brain.
 This part of our brain is responsible for our logic, rational thinking, analytical skills, and focuses on order, details and numbers.
 However, our left-brain activities are more and more taken over by computers and robots.
 So, in order to be ready for the future, we need to re-activate our right-brain.
 This part of our brain is responsible for emotions, music, rhythm, dimensions, fantasy and play.
 But, what can you do to train future right-brain leadership skills?

 One of the big promoters of right-brainers is Daniel H. Pink, who wrote in his book ‘A whole new mind’ why right-brainers will rule the future.
 The 20th century was based on knowledge workers.
 It was the Information Age where the left-brain thinking was key.
 However, because of automation and outsourcing, a lot of these left-brain activities become abundant.
 This indicates we’re moving into a new age.
 Pinks calls the 21st century the Conceptual Age, where creators and empathizers are the main characters in society.

 Pink introduces six essential right-brain senses that are required by our new era.
 One of the senses he describes is Play.
 As Pat Kane, author of The Play Ethic, says: “Play will be to the 21st century what work was to the last 300 years of the industrial society – our dominant way of knowing, doing and creating value.”
 In his famous work about the importance of play in our society and culture, Huizinga suggests that play is required in order to be able to build a civilization and culture.
 He describes in his book ‘Homo Ludens’ characteristics of play like:

 - an expression of someone’s freedom;